 Given Kaluuya's involvement in the newly announced Spider-Punk, one cannot count out these past character/actor pairings for these other two new Spidey spin-offs.

 The Spider-Punk movie was recently revealed in a new Deadline report, with Kaluuya set to reprise his role as the anti-establishment superhero from the beloved Spider-Man: Across the Spider-Verse.
-Kaluuya will not only star in the animated feature but will also co-write the script.
+Kaluuya will star in the animated feature and co-write the script.

 The Future of Spider-Man at Sony

-After months of wondering, the picture of Sony's future Spider-Man plans has finally become clearer.
+After months of wondering, the picture of Sony's future Spider-Man plans finally became clearer.

 Since The Amazing Spider-Man in 2012, Sony's live-action Spider-Man films have floundered.
 The studio has failed to produce any even middling movies centered around the character outside the Tom Holland MCU Spider-Man movies and the Spider-Verse film.

-After the disastrous Kraven last December, something had to change.
+After the disastrous Kraven the Hunter last December, something had to change.
 What that would look like, though, remained a massive question mark for fans.

 However, the studio seems to have found its new direction and is embracing it with all its might: animated Spider-Man spin-offs.
 This is a smart move, seeing just how successful Sony has been with its Spider-Verse saga.